 Sebastian Munoz has 19 years of experience in IT security and 10 years specifically into payments security.
 He was co-founder and COO at Quark Software & Services; VP Alliances and shareholder at e-Netfinger; and co-founder and COO at Realia Technologies.

-Rake Narang: When will U.S. banks start to adopt EMV chip & PIN technology?
+Info Security PG: When will U.S. banks start to adopt EMV chip & PIN technology?
 Why haven't they done so already?

 Sebastian Munoz: EMV is already here in US, and is here to stay, though it will still take some time until it becomes widely adopted and deployed.
 It's been a long and complicated process, but this time it looks like EMV is definitely considered by the US payment industry as the most efficient way to fight fraud.
 Most banks are pointing toward 2015 as the deadline to adopt this new standard.